trezor/trezor-firmware/docs/misc/contributing.md

 - The generated files are up-to-date.
 Use `make gen` in repository root to make it happen.
 - Commits must have concise commit messages, we endorse [Conventional Commits](https://www.conventionalcommits.org).
+- A [changelog entry](changelog.md) must be part of the pull request.

 ### Please read and follow our [review procedure](review.md).